mrin2810/ultimate-react-course-2024/04-steps/notes.md

   - Persists local variables between renders.

 - How to use state in practice?

   - We will use it in practice.
+  - useState Hook willbe used to create a react state.
+    - useState can be called in react component

 - How to think about states in React?